mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ### GUI

 The GUI should use the MVP pattern, making it easier to mock and unit test.
 Mocking should be done with the python built-in `mock`.
 There should be an associated mock and presenter unit testing for every MVP used.

+Simpler cases like the `load`/`save` dialogues do not need to use MVP, because they have very little, if any, logic.

 # Guidelines for ISIS Imaging CORE